klapeto/KDE-plasma-luna/README.md

 3. Copy anything inside [home/dot-config](./home/dot-config) to your `~/.config/`
 4. Copy anything inside [home/dot-local](./home/dot-local) to your `~/.local/`. **Attention!** If you already have a theme that overrides certain parts of the UI, please back the folders that are about to be replaced (if applicable).
 5. Switch your theme to Luna from KDE Settings and the application style to Kvantum
-6. Optionaly (not recomended right for now, see [Known Issues](#known-issues)): Edit the file `~/.local/kwin/aurorae/aurorae.qml` and uncomment the line 628 to enable text shadow on the window titles.

 # Disabling the UI Override (to use other themes)
 1. Rename the `~/.local/kwin/aurorae` folder to something else to prevent KDE Plasma from loading the window decoration override